PrajwalShetty-114/Project-1/README.md

 👉 [Visit the Live Website](https://project-1-q2wx.onrender.com)
 ---

-## 📁 Project Structure and How to ruun it locally
+## 📁 Project Structure and How to run it locally

 ```bash
 Welcome-App/